 Mount Holly is a blue-collar town, with 52.63% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Mount Holly is a town of farmers, fishers, or foresters, professionals, and sales and office workers.
 There are especially a lot of people living in Mount Holly who work in farm management occupations (52.63%), teaching (47.37%), and office and administrative support (0.00%).

-Mount Holly is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Mount Holly doesn't have a public transportation system that people use for their commute.

 The people who call Mount Holly home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mount Holly residents report their race to be White.
 Important ancestries of people in Mount Holly include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.